 The Fertile Focus showed the ferning pattern in my saliva at the same time that my charting showed a rise in fertility and the same time that the OvaCue predicted ovulation.
 It only gave me about 3 days advance notice, compared to the 7 day notice with OvaCue but it was fascinating to see the change in my saliva.

 I liked how portable and easy to use the Fertile Focus was, but prefer the extra data with the OvaCue.
-The Fertile Focus is also the least expensive of the methods I tried and though it didn’t provide as much advance notice of ovulation, it did predict it accurately.
+The Fertile Focus is also the least expensive of the methods I tried.
+Though it didn’t provide as much advance notice of ovulation, it did predict it accurately.

 What It Is: Ovulation sticks use urine to identify a rise in LH (Leutenizing Hormone) that occurs 12-48 hours before ovulation.
 They are very accurate, but don’t give much advance notice of ovulation.